product review

 - Availability — Korea pricing vs. US retailer pricing

-Round Lab 1025 Dokdo Toner
+1. Round Lab 1025 Dokdo Toner — Best for: a general first K-beauty toner

-Anua Heartleaf 77% Soothing Toner
+2. Anua Heartleaf 77% Soothing Toner — Best for: sensitive, red, or acne-prone skin specifically

-SKIN1004 Madagascar Centella Toning Toner
+3. SKIN1004 Madagascar Centella Toning Toner — Best for: gentle exfoliation plus glow

-Anua Rice 70 Glow Milky Toner
+4. Anua Rice 70 Glow Milky Toner — Best for: the glass-skin-glow trend and dehydration-driven dullness

 Verdict